ds2man/ds2man.github.io/_posts/llm&rag/langchain_tools/2025-05-12-LangChain-Tools1.md

 pin: true
 ---

 LangChain is a powerful framework that simplifies the process of building applications powered by large language models (LLMs).
-One of its key strengths lies in its **extensive collection of built-in tools** that help developers seamlessly integrate external capabilities into their LLM workflows.
+One of its key strengths lies in its **extensive and flexible tool system**, which allows developers to seamlessly connect LLMs with the outside world.

+In LangChain, **tools act like the “arms and legs” of an agent**, enabling it to interact with external systems—whether it’s performing a web search, calling an API, doing math, or querying a database.
+And in **LangGraph**, tools can also serve as **independent function nodes**, forming the building blocks of complex, state-based workflows.

-In this post, we'll explore some of the most commonly used [built-in tools](https://python.langchain.com/docs/integrations/tools/) in LangChain and how they can accelerate the development of intelligent, agent-driven applications.
+In this post, we’ll explore some of the most commonly used [built-in tools](https://python.langchain.com/docs/integrations/tools/) in LangChain and how they can accelerate the development of intelligent, agent-based and workflow-driven applications.

-There are so many built-in tools that it's impossible to learn them all.
-Instead, I will continuously add the tools I come across while working to this post.
+There are so many built-in tools that it’s impossible to learn them all at once.
+Instead, I will continuously update this post with tools I encounter in real-world use cases.

-## *PythonREPLTool vs PythonAstREPLTool vs PythonREPL*
+## *PythonREPLTool*

 When using LangChain, there are times when it's essential to have the LLM execute Python code.
 To support this, LangChain offers various Python execution tools.
 In this post, we'll compare three main tools provided by the `langchain.experimental` module.